-Early Orthodontic Treatment in Children and Kids
+Early Orthodontic Treatment in Children

 Isn’t eight a little early for braces?
 For some children, probably not.
 The first adult tooth usually erupts around age five or six, and by this point problems may already be easily detected.
 Generally spacing between baby teeth is normal.
 When children do not have space, or have crowding in their baby teeth it is more likely they will experience crowding in their adult teeth.
 Early orthodontic treatment can take advantage of growth and development and lead to fewer problems down the road.